austinappleadmins/austinappleadmins-site/_posts/2023-11-14-November-meetup.md

 Greetings!
 Please join us on Tuesday, November 14th for our next meetup hosted by [Austin Capital Bank](https://maps.app.goo.gl/2R7qZ1MKd7pWsyzM8).
 Chris Miller will be doing an informal demo of Platform SSO on Sonoma with MSFT Entra

 We'd love to hear from you!
-If you have a topic to share please <a href="mailto:emily@austinappleadmins.org">reach out to Emily</a> and we'll add it to the agenda.
+If you have a topic to share please <a href="mailto:events@austinappleadmins.org?subject=Speaking on November 14th">reach out</a> and we'll add it to the agenda.

 ## Agenda